christiankimbi/Overtime/README.md

 - X Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
 - X Create audit log for each text message
-- Need to update end date when confirmed
+- X Need to update end date when confirmed
 - Need to update the audit log status when an overtime request has been rejected
 - Update buttons on employee home page
 - Update buttons sort order on employee homepage